Agent Agreement – Terms and Conditions

 10.8.7 Travel Claims

-As of April 1, 2014, all Agents must comply with the Government of Canada Directive on Travel, Hospitality, Conference and Event Expenditure.
-As part of this directive, all travel including travel by non-government employees will require approval by the delegated authority in advance of the travel.
+Agents must conform to the National Joint Council's (NJC) Travel Directive.
+As part of this directive, all travel including travel by non-government travelers will require approval by the Agent Supervisor in advance of the travel.

-The PPSC has created a Travel Authority Form for use by Agents in the estimation of the anticipated travel costs; this form can be obtained from the Agent Supervisor.
+The PPSC has created a Travel Authority Form for use by Agents in the estimation of the anticipated travel costs; this form can be obtained from the Agent Supervision Unit.

 Agents are required to comply with all instructions from their Agent Supervisor with respect to the completion of the travel authority forms and any other travel-related requirements.

-If an Agent is required to travel 16 kilometres or more, one way, from the Agent’s usual place of business, the Agent may claim as a disbursement a fixed amount per kilometer, as well as meals, in accordance with the instructions provided by the Agent Supervisor.
+In accordance with NJC's Travel Directive, and further to s.
+10.7, if an Agent is required to travel 16 kilometers or more, one way, from the Agent's usual place of business, the Agent may claim as a disbursement a fixed amount per kilometer, as well as meals, in accordance with the instructions provided by the Agent Supervisor.

-In finalising travel arrangements for flights and train, economy fares must be used.
+In finalizing travel arrangements for flights and trains, economy fares must be used.
 In the event that an Agent is unable to obtain economy fare due to exceptional circumstances, the Agent must obtain written approval from the Agent Supervisor.

-The Agent Firm will be reimbursed the actual cost incurred for the purchase of CDs, DVDs, USB sticks, and thumb drives.
-Agents are expected to use the most economical option.
+The Agent Firm will be reimbursed the actual cost incurred for physical media (e.g. CDs, DVDs, USB sticks, and thumb drives) or authorized storage service.
+Agents are expected to use the most economical option, and may be required to provide receipts.

-It is the responsibility of the police to bring forward evidence collected in the course of an investigation.
-This includes the costs related to witnesses appearing before the court, including travel costs.
+It is the responsibility of the investigative agency to bring forward evidence collected in the course of an investigation.
+This includes the costs related to witnesses appearing before the court, as well as travel costs.

-It is also the responsibility of the police to produce an accused for trial or appearance, and they should therefore bear the costs of escorting the accused.
+It is also the responsibility of the investigative agency to produce an accused for trial or appearance, and they should therefore bear the costs of escorting the accused.

 An Agent Firm is required to notify the Agent Supervisor immediately if a request for witness cost is received.
 The requests will be considered on a case-by-case basis.